rombie/contrail-controller/specs/bgp_mvpn.md

 When Type-3 route is imported into vrf.mvpn.0 table at the egress, (such as control-node), this secondary Type-3 path is notified.

-MvpnManager upon notification for any Type-3 route shall do the following.
+MVpnManager upon notification for any Type-3 route shall do the following.

 On Add/Change